PROGRESS World Championship: History

+Inaugural tournament (2012)

 Unlike conventional wrestling championships which are generally represented by a Championship belt, the Progress championship was initially represented by a large staff with an eagle head piece since its creation in May 2012.
 At Chapter 16 on 30 November 2014, the staff was replaced by a more traditional title belt.
 The title has been defended in the United States at the WrestleCon Supershow in Dallas, Texas, and subsequently defended in Italy on 30 April 2016 and Ireland on 16 July 2016.
 On 5 May 2019, the World Championship and Atlas Championship were unified by Walter, defeating Trent Seven.
 The title was henceforth known as the Unified World Championship.

 Vacant title tournament (2022)

 Jonathan Gresham vacated the championship on 15 May 2022 due to a controversial defense.
 Progress Wrestling announced that the 2022 edition of the Super Strong Style 16 tournament finals from 6 June will also be for the vacant championship.